LoginRadius/docs/content/concepts/localization/index.md

 | Welcome SMS | smsTemplateWelcome (String) |
 | One Touch Login | smsTemplateOneTouchLogin |

-## Toggle between multiple Languages
+## Toggle between Multiple Languages

 In the case of a **multilingual website** where the customer needs to switch between the languages to generate the form accordingly, create the **toggle** and on every switch you need to reload the page as given below and detect the language, based on language detected it will display the form in the respective language.